-My experimentation with making chili powder happened as a result of need.
 Yes, necessity is indeed the mother of invention!
-You see, I wasn’t planning on creating my own chili powder blend, but fate would have it otherwise.
-It just so happened that on one cold winter Saturday, a few months back, I decided to make chili.
-Well, as I started pulling out all the ingredients I would need, I soon discovered that, GASP!!!
-I only had about 1/4 tsp. of chili powder left.
-Well, that was an unexpected kink in my plans.
+I wasn’t planning on creating my own chili powder blend, but fate would have it otherwise.
+On one cold, winter Saturday, I decided to make chili.
+I started pulling out all the ingredients and soon discovered…GASP!!!
+I only had 1/4 tsp. of chili powder left.

 Let me know if you get around to making your own blend.
 I would love to hear from you.